spacetelescope/jwst/docs/jwst/background_subtraction/main.rst

 Imaging Mode
 ------------
-Background subtraction for imaging data is currently only available in two places within the calibration pipeline:
+Background subtraction for imaging data is currently available in several places within the calibration pipeline stages.

-1. Image-from-image subtraction during :ref:`calwebb_image2 <calwebb_image2>`
+1. Image-from-image subtraction can be performed by the :ref:`background <background_step>` step during :ref:`calwebb_image2 <calwebb_image2>`
-   processing in the :ref:`background <background_step>` step.
+   processing.
 The background images come from observations of a dedicated background target.
+2. Background matching and subtraction can be performed within an ensemble of images by the :ref:`skymatch <skymatch_step>` step during :ref:`calwebb_image3 <calwebb_image3>` processing.
-2. Local background subtraction for individual sources in the :ref:`calwebb_image3 <calwebb_image3>` pipeline :ref:`source_catalog <source_catalog_step>` step
+3. Local background subtraction for individual sources can be performed by the :ref:`source_catalog <source_catalog_step>` step within the :ref:`calwebb_image3 <calwebb_image3>` pipeline.

 Spectroscopic Modes
 -------------------
 Spectroscopic observations allow for some additional ways of performing background subtraction.
 The list of options includes:

-1. Image-from-image subtraction during :ref:`calwebb_spec2 <calwebb_spec2>`
+1. Image-from-image subtraction can be performed by the :ref:`background <background_step>` step during :ref:`calwebb_spec2 <calwebb_spec2>`
-   processing in the :ref:`background <background_step>` step.
+   processing.
 The background images can come from:

    a) Observations of a dedicated background target
    b) Nodded observations of a point-like science target

-2. Subtraction via a "master" background spectrum, where the master background spectrum can come from:
+2. Subtraction of a "master" background spectrum, where the master background spectrum can come from:

    a) Observations of a dedicated background target